Skip to main content

 • Emoji acknowledgment (👀) when invoking agent commands.

-• Captures your organization’s standards.
+• Capture your organization’s standards.

-• Surfaces findings as structured rule violations.
+• Surface findings as structured rule violations.

 When rules are not supported in a given environment, Qodo uses Qodo v1 review logic.